San Serriffe: Background

 The idea for the hoax came from The Guardians Special Reports Manager Philip Davies.
-In a 2007 interview he said "The Financial Times was always doing special reports on little countries I'd never heard of.
+In a 2007 interview, he said "The Financial Times was always doing special reports on little countries I'd never heard of.
 I was thinking about April Fool's Day 1977 and I thought, why don't we just make a country up?"
 Special Reports editor Stuart St Clair Legge suggested the name San Serriffe.
 Geoffrey Taylor designed the semicolon-shaped map of the island, based on a shrunken version of New Zealand.

 Initially, the supplement featuring the fictitious archipelago was to be a single page.
-However, the newspaper realised that a larger, more in-depth review would generate greater revenue by running themed advertising alongside the text.
+The newspaper then realised that a larger review would generate greater revenue by running themed advertising alongside the text.
 These included a request for submissions to a photography competition sponsored by Kodak: "If you've got a photograph of San Serriffe, Kodak would like to see it."

 Reception

 In an era before the widespread use of desktop publishing and word processing software, much of the terminology was little-known, the jokes were easily missed, and many readers were fooled.
-Despite this, many others recognised the joke and became part of it.
+Many others recognised the joke and became part of it.
 The Guardian received hundreds of letters from readers describing memorable holidays to the islands.
 It also received a letter from the "San Serriffe Liberation Front" critical of the pro-government slant to the supplement.

 Editor Peter Preston received letters of complaint from airlines and travel agents due to the disruption caused by customers who refused to believe the islands did not exist.

 Legacy

 A large body of secondary work about San Serriffe has been written since 1977.
 A Friends of San Serriffe club was established, with its "life president" writing annual April Fools' Day letters to the paper.
 Bird & Bull Press published several books about esoteric subjects relating to the country, including Booksellers of San Serriffe, First Fine Silver Coinage of the Republic of San Serriffe and The World's Worst Marbled Papers.

-Donald Knuth offers a reward to anyone finding a mistake in one of his publications, and from October 2008 onwards this has been in the form of a "certificate of deposit" from the fictitious Bank of San Serriffe.
+Donald Knuth offers a reward to anyone finding a mistake in one of his publications; from October 2008 onwards, this has been in the form of a "certificate of deposit" from the fictitious Bank of San Serriffe.